• Skip to primary navigation

 So when Sarah mentioned these tacos, I wagered that I could get tacos without having to cook anything, making the book an especially smart investment.
 I WAS RIGHT.

 Sarah concocted the smoky lentil taco filling with umami in mind – that difficult to describe taste that feels full and earthy on the palate like bacon, mushrooms, parmesan, or ketchup.
 Umami foods such as meat all contain glutamate, an amino acid that lends that savory, satisfying flavor.
 So Sarah ditched the meat in favor of a handful of surprising, umami-ful, plant-based ingredients: caramelized onions, tamari, sun dried tomatoes, and smoked paprika with a bit of spice.
-The result is a savory, sweet, and smoky filling that reminds me a little of the complexity and consistency of al pastor.
+The result is a savory, sweet, and smoky filling.
 The sun dried tomatoes give it a sweet brightness with their concentrated, sunny flavor that smacks of summer.
-And lentils are of course full of good-for-you things like protein and fiber, and they're usually easier to digest than beans (especially if you don't forget to soak them first).

 lentils in pan